ibexa/documentation-user/docs/site_organization/organizing_the_site.md

 Go to **Content Types** and edit the respective Content Type.
 Next, go to **Field definitions**.
 In the `objectrelation` Field, select from the available options:

-- **Default** - the starting location is automatically assigned to the default location in the tree of a created Content.
+- **Default** - the starting location is automatically assigned to the default location in the tree of a created Content item.
 - **Browse** - use to manually select the location from the Content Browser.
 - **Content location** - the starting location is the location of the Content item that is edited by the user.
 For example, if the user edits the Content item with the location `50`, it sets the starting location to this value with children under this location.
 - **Root default location** - use if you want the Content Browser to start at the defined location with only children available for selection.